 Essential Selection Considerations

-Compliance Timeline Matters: With major EU AI Act provisions scheduled to apply starting August 2026, SaaS companies face penalties up to 7% of global revenue.
-If you're serving European customers, prioritize gateways with SOC 2 certification and comprehensive audit trails.
+Compliance Timeline Matters: With major EU AI Act provisions applying in phases through August 2026, SaaS companies can face penalties up to €35 million or 7% of worldwide annual turnover for prohibited-practice violations.
+If you're serving European customers, prioritize gateways with SOC 2 Type II audited security controls, clear access controls, and comprehensive audit trails.
 MintMCP provides production-ready compliance infrastructure designed for regulated industries.

 Performance Requirements Vary: Real-time conversational AI demands low overhead.
 Batch processing and async workflows can tolerate higher latency.
 Match your latency requirements to your specific use case.